DZSR

-DZSR (918 AM), on-air as Radyo Pilipinas Dos (RP2), is a radio station owned and operated by the Philippine Broadcasting Service, an attached agency under the Presidential Communications Office.
-The station's studio is located at 4th floor, Media Center Building, Visayas Avenue, Barangay Vasra, Diliman, Quezon City, and its transmitter is located at Malolos, Bulacan.
-DZSR operates daily from 6:00 AM to 8:00 PM or after the PBA games.
+DZSR (918 AM), on-air as Radyo Pilipinas - Sports Radio, is a radio station owned and operated by the Presidential Broadcast Service, an attached agency under the Presidential Communications Office.
+The station's studio is located at the 4th floor, Media Center Building, Visayas Avenue, Barangay Vasra, Diliman, Quezon City, and its transmitter is located at Malolos, Bulacan.
+DZSR operates daily from 5:00 AM to 8:00 pm.

-As the country's first radio station dedicated to sports, Radyo Pilipinas 2's programming grid is 70% sports content and 30% news, informative, and lifestyle programming carried over from DZRM Radyo Magasin.
+As the country's first radio station dedicated to sports, Radyo Pilipinas 2's programming grid is 70% sports content and 30% news, informative, and lifestyle programming.
 On September 18, 2017, Sports Radio was rebranded as Radyo Pilipinas 2, merging its programming with Radyo Magasin.

-It is also the home of the radio coverage of the Philippine Basketball Association since the 1980s to 2000s, until its return in January 2023 along with selected Radyo Pilipinas provincial stations.
+It is also the home of the radio coverage of the Philippine Basketball Association.